From the desk of Robb Wolf

 Fluid balance refers to how water is distributed in your organs, cells, and other tissues.
 Maintaining the right distribution keeps your blood flowing, brain functioning, sweat glands sweating, and cells chatting.
 60% of your bodyweight is water molecules (closer to 50% if you're over 60), and that H2O needs to be in the right places!

-You also need electrolytes (especially sodium) to maintain that fluid balance.
-Sodium is the chief regulator of fluids outside of cells, and disruptions in sodium status and therefore fluid balance can cause cardiovascular, neurological, and other issues.
+You need electrolytes (especially sodium) to maintain that fluid balance.
+Sodium is the chief regulator of fluids outside of cells, and disruptions in sodium status can affect cellular communication, causing a range of sodium imbalance symptoms.

-Choosing how much water and electrolytes to consume to keep everything balanced is relatively simple: Drink electrolyte water to thirst.
+Choosing how much water and electrolytes to consume to keep everything balanced is relatively simple: Drink to thirst and make sure you’re getting enough electrolytes.
 This will give your body the “raw materials” it needs to get water in the right places.
-To learn more about how to maintain this balance, you can read this article.
+To learn more, read this article.

-Remember how I said earlier that electrolytes are essential to cellular life?
-The sodium-potassium pump is largely to thank by allowing cells to communicate with one another.
-Without it, we can’t do anything — we can’t even breathe.
+Remember how I said earlier that electrolytes support all forms of cellular life?
+The sodium-potassium pump is largely to thank by allowing cells (in animals and humans) to communicate with one another.
+Without the pump, we can’t do anything — we can’t even breathe.

-The pump sits in the wall of all animal cells.
+The pump sits in the wall of all human and animal cells.
 It has a handful of jobs, but one of the biggest relates to cellular communication.
-Some explanation will help.

 Think of the sodium-potassium pump as a revolving door to the cell.
 For one cell to communicate to another, an electrical impulse fires — the cell's doors spin open, with sodium ions rushing in and potassium ions rushing out (ions are molecules carrying an electric charge).
 Afterward, the pump “resets” the electrical charge of the cell by ushering sodium ions back out and potassium ions back in.
 This reset prepares the cell for its next electrical communication.